silkodenis/swiftui-navigation-coordinator/README.md

 </details>

 ## Using into Your Project
-You can take only the [NavigationCoordinator](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation/NavigationCoordinator.swift) and use it as you see fit in your project.
-It is an independent and tested component.

-But I recommend taking advantage of some [features](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation) from my example:
+Add [NavigationCoordinator](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation/NavigationCoordinator.swift) to your project.

 <details>
-<summary><b>RootView</b></summary>

-Configure the App to start with `RootView` as the initial view.
+<summary><b>Configure the App to start with `RootView` as the initial view:</b></summary>

 ```swift
 import SwiftUI